 - Unit rates - Unit rates might not vary much from supplier to supplier, but even the smallest change can make a massive difference to monthly bills.
 In this competitive market, lots of water suppliers are willing to offer low rates to new customers.

 - Customer service - Poor customer service can make a big difference in day to day operations.
 Any number of problems can arise.
 Leaks, billing errors, and regulations can throw a spanner in the works.
 The good news is that lots of suppliers invest in their customer service procedures.
 With a simple switch, business owners can access quick response times and friendly representatives.

 - Sustainability - With global warming causing concerns across the board, sustainability programmes have never been more important.
 Commercial water suppliers can support sustainability in any number of ways.
 Business owners can make sure that their money goes towards a worthy cause by choosing a supplier that cares about sustainability.

 - Community - Community engagement is becoming more and more important.
 Business owners all over the UK now have the power to secure contracts with water suppliers that reflect their ethos.
 Suppliers that care about community engagement might reach out to local farmers or go into schools and educate children about the environment and the future of our water.

 The water market was only recently deregulated.
 Many busy business owners have not had the time or opportunity to even consider switching suppliers.
 At Love Energy Savings, we exist to make the switching process as simple as possible.
 Commercial water customers from all over the UK benefit from our seamless service.
 We take the stress away from switching.

-Our experts have created a comprehensive comparison generator for business owners who want to consider all of their options.
-We have loaded our generator with information about the best water suppliers in the UK.
+Our experts have created a comprehensive business water quote engine for business owners who want to consider all of their options.

 Visit our business water page to read about the full switching process.